pierreklintefors/ikaros-3/README.md

         filename :   ikg-file to load

-All parameters can be set in the top element of the ikg-file as well.
+All parameters can be set in the root element of the ikg-file as well.

 ## Timing